 You need to consider both the physical workplace and the mental workplace.
 Having an environment where your staff are encouraged to take breaks, whether this is to get a few minutes away from a computer screen, or to get a fresh glass of water, will promote a mental and emotionally healthy workplace.
 Allowing your employees to do this will also improve work productivity.

 Communication is key in any relationship and this includes working relationships and team relations.
-You will need to focus both on talking to your staff and listening to them, effective communication has to work both ways.
+Focus both on talking to your staff and listening to them, as effective communication has to work both ways.
 Listen to your staff, whether this is feedback on a certain product that you want to introduce or if they are having difficulty with a particular task.
 Taking the time to listen to your staff means that problems are discussed and are out in the open, allowing you to take steps to resolve them.
-Unresolved issues can cause a negativity and a loss of productivity.
+Unresolved issues can cause negativity and a loss of productivity.
 As well as listening to your team, you also need to talk to them, as building a relationship with your staff will mean a better team bond.
 This could be small talk such as asking about weekend plans or family or it could be telling your staff about the progress of the business.

 When your team has achieved something great, recognise and celebrate their success.
 This is a great way to motivate your employees to push the boundaries and always strive for success.
 Recognising the little things your employees do to make the whole business a success is just as important as celebrating the big successes, as making your employees feel valued is vital to being a good boss.
 You may also want to reward your employees.
 For example if your team manages to sign a high profile client then you may want to celebrate by taking your team for a lunch or drinks.
 This will give them the incentive to sign further clients, again encouraging workplace productivity.